SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

     pre-existing conditions.
 You'd _expect_ more breakthroughs there, right?
   - So while these data are sobering, I'm not utterly convinced they've removed the confounding variables that lead to Simpson's paradox.
 Maybe I'm just a skeptical grizzled old statistician.
 (Well, that's literally true.
-The question is if that's relevant?)
+The question is whether that's relevant?)
-- Whatever reservations I may have, they do not share and went about giving booster vaccinations with great enthusiasm.
+- Whatever reservations I may have, they do not share them.
+Israel went about giving booster vaccinations with admirable enthusiasm.
 They did it for their elders first, which makes sense, and the 60+ cohort is now mostly triple-vaccinated.
 Slide 24 shows the result: a dramatic fold reduction in confirmed infection in that most triple-vaccinated cohort.
 - Similarly, a booster gave 10-fold reduction in risk of _severe_ disease, not just